H2Swine/flac/man/flac.md

 `flac --keep-foreign-metadata-if-present abc.wav`
 :	FLAC files can store non-audio chunks of input WAVE/AIFF/RF64/W64
-	files.
-The related option \--keep-foreign-metadata works the same way, but will instead exit with an *error* no such chunks are found.
+	files, and restore the source file by using this option also upon decoding.
+The related \--keep-foreign-metadata works the same way, but will exit with an *error* if no such chunks are found.
-	**flac** cannot import the content to FLAC tags (Vorbis comments); use instead dedicated tagging software.
+	**flac** cannot convert the chunks' content to FLAC tags (Vorbis comments); use instead dedicated tagging software.

 `flac -Vj2 -m3fo Track07.flac  -- -7.wav`
-:	**flac** employs the commonplace convention that options in a short
+:	This example displays how shortform "single dash" options can be
-	version - invoked with single dash - can be shortened together until one that takes an argument.
-Here -j and -o do, and after the "j2" a whitespace is needed to start new options with single/double dash.
+	written concatenated until one that takes an argument.
+In this example, -j and -o do; thus, after the "j2" a whitespace is needed to start new options with single/double dash.
+The -m option takes no argument (the following "3" is the -3 compression preset).
-	The -m option does not, and the following "3" is the -3 compression setting.
-The options could equally well have been written out as -V -j 2 -m -3 -f -o Track07.flac , or as -foTrack07.flac -3mVj2.
+	This set of options could equally well have been written out as -V -j 2 -m -3 -f -o Track07.flac , or as -foTrack07.flac -3mVj2.
-	**flac** also employs the convention that `-- ` (with whitespace!) signifies end of options, treating everything to follow as filename.
-	That is needed when an input filename could otherwise be read as an option, and "-7" is one such.
+	The `-- ` (with whitespace!) signifies end of options, treating everything to follow as filename; that is needed when an input filename could otherwise be read as an option, like this "-7".
-	In total, this line takes the input file -7.wav as input; -o will give output filename as Track07.flac, and the -f will overwrite if the file Track07.flac is already present.
+	In total, this line takes the input file -7.wav as input; -o will give output filename as Track07.flac, and the -f will overwrite if the file Track07.flac already exists.
 The encoder will select encoding preset -3 modified with the -m switch, and use two CPU threads.
 Afterwards, the -V will make it decode the FLAC file and compare the audio to the input, to ensure they are indeed equal.